Inverted AeroPress Instructions￼

 The Aerobie Aeropress is one of the newest brew methods to impress the world of specialty coffee.
 Its portability and durability make it ideal for travel, and its design and range of use allow it produce excellent coffee with a myriad of variables to manipulate.

 The Aeropress is an immersion brewer with a pressing motion, but is very different than the French Press.
-Brewing with this device is relatively quick and simple to clean.
+Brewing ground coffee with this device is relatively quick and simple to clean.
 The final cup will be rich and clean, free of sediment unless you decide to use a metal filter.

 - Measurements: 17g coffee, 250g water ( 8.8 oz)

 - Brewing Method: Inverted Aeropress method – the Aeropress will be brewing coffee with the filter cap facing upwards and the plunger already attached on the bottom

 1. Bring the water temperature to just below a boil (~200° F / ~93° C ) in order to brew the ground coffee and pre-heat the Aeropress.

 2. Place the metal or paper filter in the filter cap and preheat it by pouring a couple grams of hot water over it.
 Then pour a few grams into the Aeropress brew chamber to preheat it as well.

 3. Weigh out 17 grams of coffee and grind it medium.
 After you throw out the preheat water, place the coffee grounds into the Aeropress.

 4. Pour right at 50 grams of water, saturating all the grounds evenly, and rest for 40 seconds to allow for bloom.
 The grounds will soak up the water, which will you allow you to pour more water in and brew more coffee overall.

 5. After 40 seconds have passed, pour the remaining 200 grams of water in slowly and evenly so that all the grounds continue to be fully saturated and agitated as you pour.